This article is also available on Medium.

 Finally, how can we easily have the bar fill and empty as the current amount of healthpoints evolves?
 Unity has something built-in for us: the “filled” mode!

-And that just gives us the proper behavior out-of-the-box 🙂
+And that just gives us the proper behaviour out-of-the-box 🙂

 We will use this value further down the road, when we take care of units attack mechanism and its “taking damage” counterpart.